Apaharan

-Apaharan (English: Abduction) is a 2005 Indian Hindi-language crime action film written and directed by Prakash Jha starring Ajay Devgn, Bipasha Basu, and Nana Patekar in the lead roles.
-It is the story of a complex relationship and clashing ideologies between a father and a son set in the backdrop of the kidnapping industry in the eastern state of Bihar, India.
-Apaharan was released on 2 December 2005 and was declared a semi-hit at the box office.
+Apaharan is a 2005 Indian Hindi-language crime drama film written and directed by Prakash Jha.
+The film stars Ajay Devgn, Bipasha Basu, and Nana Patekar in the lead roles.
+It revolves around the complex relationship and clashing ideologies between a father and a son set in the backdrop of the kidnapping industry in the eastern state of Bihar, India.

-Synopsis
+Apaharan was released on 2 December 2005 and was a commercial success at the box-office.

+Plot

 Ajay Shastri, an unemployed graduate, dreams of joining the police force but faces opposition from his principled father, Raghuvansh Shastri.
 Desperate, he borrows money and bribes officials, but when his father exposes the corruption, Ajay turns to crime.
 A failed kidnapping lands him in trouble with Gaya Singh, a henchman of powerful MLA and underworld don Tabrez Alam.

 Ajay eventually joins Tabrez's gang and rises to power in Bihar's kidnapping racket.
 However, political betrayals and his father's moral influence lead him to turn against Tabrez.
 After being imprisoned, Ajay kills Tabrez when he visits him in jail but is gunned down in return, ending both their lives.